CSIS-iLab/india-states/_analysis/states-update-april-5-2023.md

 is_analysis: true
 content_type: analysis
 title: 'States Update: April 5, 2023'
-date: 2023-03-29 04:00:00 +0000
+date: 2023-04-05 04:00:00 +0000
 tags: []
-excerpt: 'Tamil Nadu, Delhi, and Meghalaya present their annual budgets; Tamil Nadu releases the Tamil Nadu Logistics Policy 2023; Andhra Pradesh announces the Industrial Development Policy (IDP) 2023-27; Rajasthan passes the Rajasthan Right to Health (RTH) Bill 2022; and more. '
+excerpt: 'Goa announces a plan to do 100% renewables with the draft Goa State Energy Vision 2050; Kerala approves the Kerala Industrial & Commercial Policy 2023; Maharashtra, Himachal Pradesh, and Uttarakhand announce updated power tariffs for FY24; Odisha announces the Odisha Excise Policy 2023-24; and more. '
 states: []
 sectors: []
 subsectors: []